 To have the richest merchant in the land owing me a favor — that was the real pleasure.
-But I couldn’t ignore the shudder in my bones when I thought about the parchment I’d just given him, and who had given it to me.
+Or it would’ve been had this exchange been genuine.
+I couldn’t ignore the shudder in my bones when I thought about the parchment I’d just given him, and who had given it to me.

 “Our sultana is as generous as Saint Kali,” he said.